-- 2) Brief statement (300 word maximum) summarizing your proposed research project that includes a statement of the research problem, your research question(s) and/or hypothesis, and overall significance of the project - 3) Brief literature review (approximately 2 pages) that summarizes previous research on the topic and states how your project will expand on this research. - 4) Evidence of adequate preparation for the research (coursework, etc.). - 5) Your research design including a timeline to complete the capstone work. - 6) References formatted to follow the Style Guide of a major journal in your subdiscipline.
-Consult with your capstone advisor on which Style Guide you should follow. - 7) A detailed estimated budget with justification for each item, if you are requesting funding.
-Please do not limit yourself to asking for funds for the "big ticket" items.
-Consider requesting funds to purchase gifts for key informants, funds for fuel for local travel costs, etc. Be thorough. - 8) Affirmation that IRB proposals (human subjects) or IACUC (animal subjects) proposals have been submitted, or dates that the appropriate proposal will be submitted prior to beginning research. - 9) List of top two advisors (1 = first choice, 2 = next best choice) with whom you would like to work on this project.
+The proposal will include: 1) Brief statement (300 word maximum) summarizing your proposed research project that includes a statement of the research problem, your research question(s) and/or hypothesis, and overall significance of the project.

+- 2) Brief literature review (approximately 2 pages) that summarizes previous research on the topic and states how your project will expand on this research. - 3) Evidence of adequate preparation for the research (coursework, etc.). - 4) Your research design, including a timeline to complete the capstone work. - 5) References formatted to follow the Style Guide of a major journal in your subdiscipline.
+Consult with your capstone advisor on which Style Guide you should follow. - 6) A detailed estimated budget with justification for each item if you are requesting funding.
+Please do not limit yourself to asking for funds for "big ticket" items like airfare.
+Consider requesting funds to purchase gifts for key informants, funds for fuel for local travel costs, etc. Be thorough. - 7) Affirmation that IRB proposals (human subjects) or IACUC (animal subjects) proposals have been submitted, or dates that the appropriate proposal will be submitted prior to beginning research. - 8) List of top two advisors (1 = first choice, 2 = next best choice) with whom you would like to work on this project.